 I started getting up when I traveled to Bolivia for a star party in July, 2012.
 On returning, I penned a series of astronomy papers.
 In February, 2013, a new wave of music was started by Little Big Town.
 I became a strict lyricist.

-I traveled to Hong Kong, October 31, 2016, and mean to go to Greece and to the Nebraska Star Party in 2018.
+I traveled to Hong Kong, October 31, 2016, and mean to go to the Nebraska Star Party in 2018, and to Greece in 2019.
 It is imperative that I function in the present while planning for the future.
-Life is relentless.
+Life is relentless!
 I voted for Donald Trump in 2016, and will vote for him again in 2020.
 He is the only president I relate to.

-My grandson James Frederick Colyer was born on Friday, November 3, 2017 @ 7:02am.
+My grandson James Frederick Colyer was born on Friday, November 3, 2017.
 He weighed 8 pounds, 6 ounces and was 19 inches.
 Michael called, and we talked.
 He told me the story, and it sounded familiar.
 Michael is prepared and will be a good father.
-Rebecca gets 3 months off and will return to work February 1, 2018.
+Rebecca got 3 months off and returned to work February 1, 2018.
 I texted Pam and called my sister Judy.
-I am relieved that things went well.
+I was relieved that things went well.